-The NYLS Loan Report provides a snapshot of this vital and dynamic market for the first half of 2013.
+The NYLS Loan Report provides a snapshot of this vital and dynamic market.
 This one-of-a-kind resource provides a free and readily accessible compilation of recent loan terms with links to primary source materials.
 The transactions in the Report are taken from the Securities and Exchange Commission’s EDGAR database, which contains material agreements required to be publicly disclosed by the Securities and Exchange Act of 1934.

-The Loan Report is the product of a coordinated and meticulous effort by over thirty New York Law School students.
+The Loan Report is the product of a coordinated and meticulous effort by numerous New York Law School students.
 As Editors and Senior Editors, the students familiarized themselves with the structure of loan contracts and markets and then analyzed hundreds of pages of agreements to distill their essential terms in a consistent, accurate, and readable format.
-The students that worked on the Loan Report deserve special thanks for setting the bar so high for future editions and other projects of the law school’s Center for Business and Financial Law.
-An extra special recognition goes to Christoph Doellefeld, the Center’s 2013-2014 Graduate Fellow.
-Without Christoph getting so quickly up to speed and overseeing and managing production of the Report, it simply could not have been completed.

 The Loan Report hopes to evolve in subsequent editions by moving to a quarterly schedule and a web-based format.
 We welcome reader comments.